HarishKM7/quest/README.md

 NOTE: The infra supporting these will be torn down on August 25, 2021!

+UPDATES [August 25, 2021]:
+- The following links are no longer live.
+The infra hosting them has been destroyed!
+- GitHub Actions have been disabled for this repo to avoid redeployment of the AWS resources.

+---

 - http://15.206.80.13:3000/ — Node.js app (Express.js server) running as a systemd service in a 64-bit Amazon Linux 2 EC2 instance.
 No Docker.
 No secret word.
 No load balancer.
 No TLS.

 - http://15.206.80.13:3030/ — Node.js app (Express.js server) running as a Docker container in a 64-bit Amazon Linux 2 EC2 instance with secret word "TwelveFactor".
 No load balancer.
 No TLS.